-When you have bad credit and try to qualify for a credit card, you may feel like you’re stuck in a corner.
-You can’t get approved, but it’s difficult to efficiently improve your credit score if you don’t have regular payments that are consistently reported to the credit bureaus.
+When you have bad credit it can be challenging to qualify for a credit card.
+You can’t get approved, but it’s difficult to efficiently improve your credit score if you don’t have regular payments that are consistently reported to the three major credit bureaus.

 Luckily, there are viable options for you to not only get a credit card, but also restore your credit score in the process.